Table of Contents Outcomes of SaaS Management PlatformsLooking Ahead: The Future...

 As the pioneers of the SaaS Management space, we’ve been watching as the industry has gained traction over the past five years.

 The adoption of SaaS has been slowly building for years, but in the wake of the pandemic we saw a massive acceleration in the adoption of cloud-based and SaaS tools to support remote work.
-We predicted that 2021 would be the year of SaaS Management—and it’s already proving to be true.
+We predicted that 2021 would be the year of SaaS Management—and it’s already been proven to be true.

 The most recent proof: Gartner acknowledged the space with its Market Guide report for SaaS Management platforms.
 Zylo is honored to be one of the representative vendors named in this report.

 All of this reinforces one of our beliefs here at Zylo: